 Because the Group, which has expertise in the HR Tech business, needs to play an important role in the launch of Stanby's business, Soichiro Minami, Representative Director and CEO of the Company, has been appointed as Representative Director and CEO of Stanby.
-In addition, some of Stanby's employees are seconded from the Group.
 There is the possibility that the business development and operating results of the Group will be affected in the event that unforeseen events occur at Stanby, that Soichiro Minami, Representative Director and CEO of the Company, is held accountable as the representative of Stanby, that the burden of duties as the person in charge of management at the relevant concurrent post becomes excessive beyond expectations, or that there is a change in the investment ratio.